iocchi/DIAG_demo/README.md

 * Start all services

-    Start using OS display (it does not work with Nvidia cards)
+    Start using OS display (it may not work with Nvidia cards)

         ./start.bash